This project provides a TypeScript Node.js CommonJS/ES6 module

 @xpack/xpm-liquid-ts

-from the public npmjs
+from the public npmjs repository;

 it can be added as a dependency to any TypeScript or JavaScript

-project with npm install
+project with npm install:

 npm install --save @xpack/xpm-liquid-ts@latest